Gilbert Plains Legion Bantams 1965-68

 Neepawa Farmers 1993-1997

-The Neepawa Farmers achieved their greatest success as a member of the Manitoba Senior Baseball League during the five years from 1993-1997.
-They went to the MSBL finals all five years.
-In 1993 and 1997 they won league titles, and in the latter year they capped off the five year run by winning provincial AAA championship.
-Their ’93-97 regular season MSBL stood at 59 wins and 43 losses but they were particularly good in playoff action with 31 wins against only 16 losses.
-Four members of their roster have already been inducted as individuals into the MB BB HOF with two more entering in 2017.
+\The Neepawa Farmers achieved their greatest success as a member of the Manitoba Senior Baseball League (MSBL) during the five years from 1993-1997.
+They went to the MSBL finals every year for all five years.
+In 1993 and 1997, they won league titles, and in the latter year, they capped off the their dynasty by going on to win the Provincial AAA Championships.
+Their 1993-1997 regular season stats were 59 wins and 43 losses, but they were particularly good in the playoffs, with only 16 losses to 31 wins.
+Many members of this team were previously inducted into the Manitoba Baseball Hall of Fame as individuals.

 “Ladies and Gentlemen, good evening, my name is Dave Bennett I have been one of the on field announcers for the Farmers for 25 years, I am very pleased and honored to be asked to introduce the team members to you tonight.
 The Neepawa Farmers have always encouraged and given an opportunity to allow young lads to play on their team to develop their baseball skills.
 From 1986-2000, those 15 years the Late Workie Award has gone to a member of the Neepawa Farmers 7 times, out of the 15.
 In fact in looking over the list of team members being inducted tonight I see, that over half of them attended Neepawa school, well I was part of the staff there for ovr 40 years, so I saw first hand what commitment they had to the sports development, if I didn’t have them in one of my classes, perhaps they listened to me as my Vice Principal side but they always saw me for a good reason.
 I am pleased to introduce the Neepawa Farmers 1993-1997 the MSBL Champions of 93 and in 97. “